rtk-rnjn/Parrot/extra/tutorials/roadmaps/android/android.md

 - [Algorithms and Data Structures in Kotlin](https://github.com/bmaslakov/kotlin-algorithm-club)
 - [Gradle](https://docs.gradle.org/current/userguide/what_is_gradle.html)
 - [Getting started with Gradle](https://docs.gradle.org/current/userguide/getting_started.html)
-  Note: Android Studio comes with a working installation of Gradle, so you don’t need to install Gradle separately in that case.
+  Note: Android Studio comes with a working installation of Gradle, so you don't need to install Gradle separately in that case.

 ## Version Control Systems